baswantrayallad/uniquedeveloper-demo/README.md

 # uniquedeveloper-demo
-this is my first repository
+This is my first git  repository
+Author = Basawantray Allad